 South Park is perhaps the most controversial show of its time.
 Controversy breeds discourse, which is something any healthy society needs.
 This list is an assessment of some of the best South Park satire on record.
 Here are the most notable times South Park nailed societal issues to a T and presented a real point.
+If you're looking for a similar series, check out more shows like South Park.
 Vote up the best examples of when South Park spoke truth.

 First, it must be said that the Church of Scientology is litigious.
 However, South Park creators Trey Parker and Matt Stone held no such reservations when they wrote “Trapped in the Closet,” arguing that Scientology masquerades as a religion, but is really nothing more than a money-making scheme.
 In "Trapped in the Closet," which aired in 2005, the Church of Scientology decides that Stan is the reincarnation of their founder and prophet, L. Ron Hubbard.
 The church president and various celebrities of Scientology ask Stan to continue Hubbard’s writing, so Stan obliges.